vercel/vercel/packages/cli/test/dev/fixtures/08-hugo/themes/ananke/exampleSite/content/post/chapter-6.md

 ---
 date: 2017-04-14T11:25:05-04:00
-description: 'Esmeralda'
+description: "Esmeralda"
-featured_image: '/images/esmeralda.jpg'
+featured_image: "/images/esmeralda.jpg"
 tags: []
-title: 'Chapter VI: Esmeralda'
+title: "Chapter VI: Esmeralda"
 ---
 We are delighted to be able to inform the reader, that during the whole of this scene, Gringoire and his piece had stood firm.
 His actors, spurred on by him, had not ceased to spout his comedy, and he had not ceased to